libialany/pycheck/README.md

 ### V0.2.0
 - Added macOS support for notifications
-- Added new function to get current version
+- Added a new function to get the current version

 ### V0.1.0
-- Can now check local version against github release name
+- Can now check the local version against GitHub release name
 - Added ability to notify

 ## License